versatica/mediasoup-website/documentation/v3/mediasoup/rtp-parameters-and-capabilities.md

 Exactly one `RtpCodecCapability` will be present for each supported combination of parameters that requires a distinct value of `preferredPayloadType`.
 For example:

-* Multiple H264 codecs, each with their own distinct "packetization-mode" and "profile-leve-id" values.
+* Multiple H264 codecs, each with their own distinct "packetization-mode" and "profile-level-id" values.
+* Multiple VP9 codecs, each with their own distinct "profile-id" value.

 <div markdown="1" class="table-wrapper L3">